 Small cow-wheat is quite common in the Alps, here photographed in the Stubai Valley, Austria.
 (Photo copyright © by Kaj Halberg)

-The genus Odontites, called red bartsia or false bartsia, numbers c.
-37 species, distributed in all of Europe, north-western Africa, the Middle East, and northern Asia, south to Mongolia and Kazakhstan.
-Formerly, this genus was included in Bartsia (above), which is the reason for its popular names.
+This genus, numbering about 37 species, is distributed in all of Europe, north-western Africa, the Middle East, and northern Asia, southwards to Mongolia and Kazakhstan.
+Formerly, these plants were included in the genus Bartsia (above), which is the reason for their popular names.

-Salt bartsia (Odontites litoralis) is found in northern Europe, from Norway and Finland, south to Holland, Germany, and Poland.
-It always grows near the coast, preferably on littoral meadows, but sometimes on rocks.
+Distributed in northern Europe, from Norway and Finland southwards to Holland, Germany, and Poland, this plant always grows near the coast, preferably on littoral meadows, but sometimes on rocks.

 Salt bartsia, growing on a littoral meadow on the island of Fanø, Denmark.
 (Photo copyright © by Kaj Halberg)